atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Graphical User Interface (GUI) options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adjusts the behavior of the interface and its means of communication with the user.
+Options to control the behavior of the interface and its means of communication with the user.
 Saves calculation time by disabling dialog boxes.
 The choices are:

 * Silent - no dialog box is displayed.
-The user must therefore keep an eye on the log window to detect any error.
+The user must, therefore, keep an eye on the log window to detect any error.
 This option is only useful for very intensive calculations.
-* Standard - recommended for standard use.
+* Standard - recommended for regular use.
-* Verbose - a bit more versose than the Standard option.
+* Verbose - a bit more verbose than the Standard option.

 .. image:: img/preferences-adv-gui.png
    :align: center